10 Tips For Your Bali TripHat

 Two Tourists On Scooter With Helmets Taking A Selfie

 You’re probably going to want to hire a scooter at some point.
-After all, they’re cheap, they’re fun, and they’re the way most of the locals get around.
-So go for it.
-But take a tip: wear a helmet.
+It’s a Bali trip staple experience.
+After all, they’re cheap, they’re fun, and they’re the way most of the locals get around, but driving in Bali is not for the faint of heart.
+So go for it, but take a tip from us: wear a helmet.
 Not only is it safer, but it will also help you avoid unnecessary run-ins with the police.
-Also, if you want your travel insurance to cover you, make sure you have an Australian scooter or motorbike license.
+If you want to make sure your travel insurance will cover you, you have to be wearing a helmet, and hold an Australian scooter or motorbike licence.
+Read our top tips for renting a scooter in Bali to see what else you need to consider before hitting the roads.

 4. Be Wary Of Police